Mr-Whiskerss/Web-Application-Enumeration-Script/README.md

 | `dnsrecon`    | DNS reconnaissance                         |
 | `gowitness`   | Screenshots                                |

+The SQLi, reflected-XSS, CSP, HTTP-methods, 401/403-bypass, request-smuggling, WebSocket, prototype-pollution, source-exposure and API-schema phases are pure first-party Python and have **no external tool dependency**.

 ---

 ## Ethical use

-WebRecon is a penetration-testing tool. **Only run it against systems you own or have explicit, written authorisation to test.** Unauthorised access to computer systems is a criminal offence in most jurisdictions (Computer Misuse Act 1990, Computer Fraud and Abuse Act, etc.).
+WebRecon is a penetration-testing tool. **Only run it against systems you own or have explicit, written authorisation to test.** The intrusive checks (PUT upload, time-based SQLi, request smuggling) actively modify state or stress the target — keep them disabled with `--no-intrusive` unless your rules of engagement permit them.
+Unauthorised access to computer systems is a criminal offence in most jurisdictions (Computer Misuse Act 1990, Computer Fraud and Abuse Act, etc.).
 The author accepts no responsibility for misuse.

 ---